SwaffelSmurf/docs/tryhackme/picle-rick.md

 **Whats the final ingredient Rick needs?**

-What other files can I found on the file system?
+What other files can I find on the file system?
 Let's see if I'm able to run sudo with the command `sudo -l`.

     Matching Defaults entries for www-data on ip-10-10-92-155.eu-west-1.compute.internal: env_reset, mail_badpass, secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin\:/snap/bin